getndazn/kopytko-framework/docs/http.md

 ### Intercept Response

-Intercept response by adding your custom interceptors to the `HttpService`.
+Response can be intercepted by adding custom interceptors to the `HttpService`.
 Each time the request is made, the interceptor will be invoked with arguments: `requestOptions` and `urlTransfer`.

 `interceptResponse` takes two arguments:
 - `requestOptions` - these are options with which request was sent